 Unfortunately, many Western foods, specifically those with additives, are clouding our brains.
 In a study conducted at Brigham and Women's Hospital, over 6000 elder participants were tested for cognition and memory in relation to their diets during a five-year period.
 At the conclusion of the study, those who ate a diet high in saturated fats saw worse global cognitive and verbal memory trajectories as compared to those who ate a diet high in monounsaturated fatty acids (like proponents of the much-acclaimed Mediterranean Diet).
 While it's unclear how saturated fats affect the brain chemistry, an article from Harvard suggests that a gene called apolipoprotein E, or APOE, is associated with the amount of cholesterol in your blood, and people with a variation of this gene (APOE e4) are at greater risk for Alzheimer's disease.

-To help decipher which foods we should eat (and avoid) for a clear, strong mind, we investigated which foods are high in these bad fats (and good fats).
+To help decipher what we should eat (and avoid) for a clear, strong mind, we investigated which foods are high in these bad fats (and good fats).
 Read on to find out what they are!

 People with the APOE e4 genetic variation have a greater number of sticky protein clumps, called beta-amyloid plaques, in the brain.
 Thus, a diet high in saturated fat can decrease the brain's ability to fight off the plaque, which harms brain cells and is linked to Alzheimer's.

-"White foods" like white rice, breads, and pasta raise the body's glycemic index, which increases inflammation in the brain.
+"White foods" like white rice, bread, and pasta raise the body's glycemic index, which increases inflammation in the brain.

 Sugar can also cause depression, according to Calapai.
 "Sugar is a big trap because when you eat something sweet, there's a high initially.
 It feels good at first taste, but then once it starts to be processed in the body, there's a heaviness that follows."